superfly/docs/flyctl/cmd/flyctl_deploy.md

       --smoke-checks                     Perform smoke checks during deployment (default true) --strategy string                  The strategy for replacing running instances.
 Options are canary, rolling, bluegreen, or immediate.
 Default is canary, or rolling when max-per-region is set.
-      --update-only                      Do not create Machines for new process groups --vm-cpukind string                The kind of CPU to use ('shared' or 'performance') --vm-cpus int                      Number of CPUs
+      --update-only                      Do not create Machines for new process groups --vm-cpu-kind string               The kind of CPU to use ('shared' or 'performance') --vm-cpus int                      Number of CPUs
-      --vm-gpus int                      Number of GPUs
-      --vm-memory int                    Memory (in megabytes) to attribute to the VM --vm-size string                   The VM size to set machines to.
+      --vm-gpu-kind string               If set, the GPU model to attach (a100-pcie-40gb, a100-sxm4-80gb) --vm-memory int                    Memory (in megabytes) to attribute to the VM --vm-size string                   The VM size to set machines to.
 See "fly platform vm-sizes" for valid values --wait-timeout int                 Seconds to wait for individual machines to transition states and become healthy. (default 120)